 ClickUp’s fast facts

-Pricing: Starts at $5 per user per month, billed annually
+Pricing: Paid plans start at $5 per user per month, billed annually.

-ClickUp is a project management software solution whose advanced features make it unique amongst its competitors.
-Its impressive free plan, the cost-effectiveness and flexibility of its premium plans, and its high customizability make it all the more worth consideration.
+ClickUp is project management software whose advanced features make it unique among its competitors.
+Its impressive free plan, the cost-effectiveness and flexibility of its premium plans and its high customizability make it all the more worthy of consideration.
 Further, ClickUp’s customized views and suitability for Agile management differentiate it from other alternatives.

-If your organization either depends on Agile development or needs highly customizable views, then ClickUp is worth considering.
-However, we have highlighted a couple of alternatives should ClickUp not be a great fit.
+If your organization either depends on Agile development or needs highly customizable views, then ClickUp may be the right option.
+However, we have highlighted a couple of alternatives if ClickUp is not a great fit.